 Chimney Village offers an excellent alternative to escape the blistering summer of the lower plains.
 The forests surrounding the village makes a perfect escapade for the birdwatchers and trekkers.
 Those willing to escape the hectic schedule can find peace amid the serene greeneries.
 The sight of the sunrise over Kanchenjunga peaks, the rolling tea estates, and the scenic landscapes are truly worth the visit.
 The trekking enthusiasts can hike form Chimney Village to the breathtaking Mahananda Waterfalls.
 Chimney indeed meets the quest of the peace-seekers.

 Homestay facilities are available for the explorers willing to spend a few days here.
 Chimney well satisfies the quest of the ardent explorers and photographers.
 The place extends a good reason to fall in love with the allure of nature.
-Chimney in Kurseong is can be explored throughout the year.
+Tourists can explore Chimney in Kurseong throughout the year.
 However, avoid visiting the place during monsoon or, rainy seasons.

 Also Read: St Mary’s Grotto, Kurseong